Dana Mladin

 It is the second-largest synagogue in the world, after the one in New York.

-I didn’t get a chance to visit it, but the building looks really cool!
+I didn’t get a chance to visit it, but the building looks really spectacular!

 I also really like the NYUGATI STATION, which I photographed from the bus as well!